Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no

 How to Get to Korčula Croatia

-Korčula is an island without an airport, so the only way to get here is by ferry.
+Korčula is an island without an airport, so the best way to get here is by ferry.
 But not all ferries go to Korčula Town, and not all ferries take cars.
 Take a look at the Jadrolinija and Krilo sites for a full listing of ferries and times.

 How to Get to Korčula from Split